-Below is Sample of Motivation Letter for your guys:
+Below is a sample of Motivation Letter for your guys:

 As my major, I resolved to study Molecular Biology and Genetics, because I envision that it will lead the 21st century.
-A general understanding of the mechanisms underlying life in combination with gene therapeutics could prevent most, if not all, fatal diseases, including cancers and AIDS, and could also be used to treat non life-threatening disorders such as
+A general understanding of the mechanisms underlying life in combination with gene therapeutics could prevent most, if not all, fatal diseases, including cancers and AIDS, and could also be used to treat nonlife-threatening disorders such as infertility.

-infertility.
-Selection of “healthy” gametes may increase the rate of successful fertilization and lead to healthy generations in turn.
+The selection of “healthy” gametes may increase the rate of successful fertilization and lead to healthy generations in turn.
 Life expectancy will increase as new approaches are discovered.
-The quality of life will improve as well as the longevity.
-Indeed, increasing the level of food supplies by genetically engineered plants has already been a hope to meet the demands of ever increasing human population.
+The quality of life will improve as well as longevity.
+Indeed, increasing the level of food supplies by genetically engineered plants has already been a hope to meet the demands of the ever-increasing human population.

 After a while, I felt that the classes and laboratory sessions were no longer sufficient to satisfy my hunger of exploring.
 Hence, starting from the second term of my undergraduate study, I volunteered in various projects in the research labs: